 Concise Curriculum Vitae

 Jan Zuidhoek was born in 1938, studied mathematics, physics, and astronomy at the university of Utrecht from 1960 to 1969, and was a teacher of mathematics from 1970 to 2001 at the Gymnasium Celeanum in Zwolle.
-After having gone deeply into the fields of history of mathematics, of chronology, and of early Christianity, ultimately resulting in his lucid webpage “Christian Era and Universal Time”, he became fascinated by the Alexandrian computus, i.e. the Alexandrian way of practising the computus paschalis being the science developed from the early third century for the purpose of determining (Alexandrian or Julian) calendar dates of Paschal Sunday.
+After having gone deeply into the history of mathematics, chronology, and early Christianity, ultimately resulting in his lucid webpage “Christian Era and Universal Time”, he became fascinated by the Alexandrian computus, i.e. the Alexandrian way of practising the computus paschalis being the science developed from the early third century for the purpose of determining (Alexandrian or Julian) calendar dates of Paschal Sunday.

 © Jan Zuidhoek 2019‑2022